riojosdev/decodedHTML/src/devlog/gsoc-2025/my-three-proposals-were-rejected-but-i-learned-how-different-opensource-organizations-accepts-a-contribution-from-the-community.md

 * #### Having the prerequisites setup, learning prerequisites basics & following through the setup guide in the docs
     <img src="./../../images/open-healthcare-care-application-development-environment-on-laptop.jpg" id="meta_imgz" alt="image showing laptop with open healthcare's care application development environment being run is shown">

     Setting up OHC's CARE application was a bit hard.
 I was already familiar with React, but Django - I had never fully did a project in it.
 I followed the Django documentation to build a simple application, to get familiar with Django architecture.
-Once I did that I started figuring out how the structure was different to a simple django application.
+Once I did that I tried following the CARE's getting started.
+Setting up the backend, frontend and some of the plugins.
+I started figuring out how the structure was different to a simple django application.
 Since this was a large project, it had more complex architecture.
 It was exciting to compare and learn about the architectural decision made to build and maintain OHC's CARE app.

 * #### Finding an Issue
     Honestly, I had trouble finding an unassigned issue.
 A lot of the issues that I had the confidence that I could solve, were already assigned.